alexandercessac/StarVoyager/README.md

 Pressing the `>` key will attempt to sell as much of the selected resource as possible.
 Pressing the `<` key will attempt to buy as much of the selected resource as possible.

-Pressing the `q` key will exit the planet's trade menu
+Pressing the `q` key will exit the planet's trade menu.
 ```
      ┌────────────────────────────────────────────────────────────────┐
      │ Inventory           Price in Gold                Shop          │